 Lowering Risk to Increase Total Portfolio Return Potential

-When risk is properly mitigated through diversification, an investment portfolio’s potential to experience volatility is reduced.
+When risk is properly mitigated through portfolio diversification, an investment portfolio’s potential to experience volatility is reduced.
 This makes an investment portfolio more stable, and its earning potential more predictable.
 Diversification can’t eliminate risk, but when structured well, a diversified portfolio enables an investor to earn better risk-adjusted returns.

 Ways to Diversify Your Portfolio